Employment with D.C. Everest School District

 - Not all applicants are granted interviews.
 Applicants will receive an email letting them know if a position has been filled.

-- If you have questions regarding the status of your application, you may email the Human Resources Specialist, Kristy Eder.
+- If you have questions regarding the status of your application, you may email the Human Resources Coordinator, Kristy Eder.

 - WECAN Candidate Basic Operations